 In 1961, Switzerland signed the Convention on the Organisation for Economic Co-operation and Development (OECD).
 Since 2002, Switzerland has been a member of the United Nations (UN), which has its office in Geneva, and it also plays an important role in UN's specialised and important economic organisations.
 Further, since 1960, Switzerland has been a member of the European Free Trade Association (EFTA).
 Switzerland, however, is not a member of the European Union (EU).

 Switzerland is a prosperous, modern, and liberal market economy with low unemployment, a highly skilled labour force, and a per capita gross domestic product (GDP) that is among the highest in the world.
 Switzerland's economy benefits from a highly developed service sector, led by financial services; a strong manufacturing industry that specialises in high-technology and knowledge-based production; and a well-established pharmaceutical and chemical industry.
 In recent years, Switzerland brought its economic practices largely into conformity with the European Union in order to enhance its international competitiveness.
 In 2009, Switzerland agreed to conform to OECD regulations on administrative assistance in tax matters, including tax evasion.
-Consequently, the government has renegotiated and is renegotiating its double tax treaties (DTTs) with numerous countries.
+In 2019, the Multinational Convention to Implement Tax Treaty Related Measures to prevent Base Erosion and Profit Shifting (BEPS), the so-called Multilateral Instrument, or “MLI”, entered into force in Switzerland.

 PwC Switzerland assists organisations and individuals to create the value they are looking for, serving them with over 3,000 employees and partners working in 14 different offices throughout Switzerland.
 PwC Switzerland provides assurance, tax and legal, and advisory services to clients in a broad range of industry sectors.